-I think that this structural impossibility results on a lesser scale from the production routines, from the constraints to which the newsrooms are subjected, than from the sharing of specific values inherent in the field which exclude the different, circumscribe it and do not fully perceive it.
-I believe that a tacit agreement reigns in Journalism involving both companies as well as journalists, that erase from the scene all that which cannot be comprehended through the lens of the Same.
+I think that this structural impossibility results on a lesser scale from the production routines, from the constraints to which the newsrooms are subjected, than from the sharing of specific values inherent in the field that exclude the different, circumscribe it and do not fully perceive it.
+I believe that a tacit agreement reigns in Journalism involving both companies as well as journalists, that erase from the scene all that which cannot be comprehended through the lens of what we can call "the Same".